 The total dust deposited at Mt.
-Elbrus may have three different natural components: (i) dust from local sources (nunataks, rock outcrops), (ii) sporadic arrival of large aeolian desert dust events and (iii) large scale background continuous terrigenous from the ocean (De Angelis et al., 1997; Legrand, 1987).
-Assuming that Na+ present in the Elbrus melted ice samples is only related to sea-salt emissions, and considering the $[Na^+]/[Ca^{2+}]$ ratio of 0.038 in seawater, we find that only 1.0 ± 0.7 % in summer (1.40 ± 1.0 % in winter) of total Ca2+ may be attributable to sea-salt emissions.
-That percentage is clearly an upper limit since, in precipitation deposited at continental free tropospheric sites (e.g. Legrand, 2002), Na+ is not only related to
+Elbrus may have three different natural components: (i) dust from local sources (nunataks, rock outcrops), (ii) sporadic arrival of large aeolian desert dust events and (iii) large scale background continuous terrigenous aerosol emissions.
+Apart from regions strongly impacted by sea-salt aerosols, the presence of calcium in aerosols in continental atmospheres is expected to mainly originate from exposed continental sediments.
+Even in polar regions

+- 5 (Antarctica or Greenland), calcium in ice mainly comes from dust, where only a small fraction is related to sea-salt emitted from the ocean (De Angelis et al., 1997; Legrand, 1987).
+Assuming that Na+ present in the ELB-Elbrus melted ice samples is only related to sea-salt emissions, and considering the [Na+]/[Ca2+] ratio of 0.038 in seawater, we find that only 1.0 ± 0.7 % in summer (1.40 ± 1.0 % in winter) of total Ca2+ may be attributable to sea-salt emissions.
+That percentage is clearly an upper limit since, in precipitation deposited at continental free tropospheric sites (e.g. Legrand, 2002), Na+ is not only related to - 10 sea-salt due to the presence of leachable sodium in alumino-silicate particles but also Na+ from halide evaporates present in the deserts.